cstenkamp/MastersThesisText/pandoc_markdown_base/5_0_futurework.md

 * Conceptual Space an Kursen erstellen (die dann bspw die komplette Domäne der Mathematik erschließen ;)

+### Stuff to add Because nicht je-öfter-desto-scarier
+    * Not compare Rankings, but [WHAT]
+    * Using WordNet or smth
+    * Bootstrap your way to more candidates
+        * using LSI or smth (see below)
+	* Das sich-die-richtigen-wörter-per-candidate-svm-bootstrappen
+        * war das das mit dem statistical "die haben einen hohen overlap, so that term might as well have been in there"?
+	* Mit LSI rausfinden welche Terme genausogut in dem Text hätten vorkommen können (hab ich auch irgendwo schon)
+	* Explizit einfach zu gucken "Welche Terme kommen oft in den gleichen dokumenten vor" (und das inverse (steht iwo im code)), und dann ne candidate SVM für grouped terms anstelle von einzelterms machen (auch schon iwo als code)
+	* Mit Wordnet hypernyms/hyponyns und synonyms zu finden damit ebenfalls zu arbeiten (kann man wit wordnet angeben welches abstraktionsniveau ich haben will?)
+	    * Abstraktionsniveau gibt's nicht in wordnet, das heißt das richtige layer zu finden ist schwer.
+Was man auf jeden Fall machen kann ist die Terme zu den bases ihrer synsets umzuwandeln (dadurch wird aus "math" und "mathematics" das gleiche), aber in anderen Fällen ist es halt so dass ich die Candidate-Terms schon vorher brauche und nur sagen kann "diese entity enhält X wörter die halt hyponyms von dem Term sind"
+    * After you figure out which candidate term appears in which texts, figure out which other terms are frequent in these texts while infrequent in texts of the other class and then add these to the candidate-term-set (other way may even be to classify the texts according to if the candidateterm appears in them, and then take the misclassified one also as positive samples)

 ### Low-Hanging-Algorithm-Addendums

 * A lot from Tag-Genome